johnwayne1930/FS22_terraDosT4_40Plus/README.md

 Mod for Farming Simulator 22

 #### Description
-This mod adds the Terra Dos T4-40 and the HR 12 Cutter Header with the additional capability of cutting the Premium Expansion fruittypes carrot, parsnip and beetroot.
+This mod adds the Terra Dos T4-40 and the HR 12 Cutter Header (and Trailer) with the additional capability of cutting the Premium Expansion fruittypes carrot, parsnip and beetroot.
 FS22 Premium Expansion is required.

 #### Installation manually: